feathersui/feathersui-website/docs/as3-starling/picker-list.md

 ### Skinning the List

-Please read [How to use the Feathers `List` component](./list.md) for full details about how to skin this component.
+Please read [How to use the `List` component](./list.md) for full details about how to skin this component.

 #### With a Theme